 If you look at tons of Bollywood movies (especially movies like Om Shanti Om), then you will realize that the concept of reincarnation is prevalent across India.
 It’s not just in India, however, there are tribes across the globe that accept rebirth as a form of natural phenomenon.

 In Hinduism, the body is only a form of container.
 It is like clothes.
 The main essence is the soul.
 The soul is immortal, and when a person dies, it takes another body just like how we wear new clothes.
 The rebirth, however, is on the basis of one’s karma.
-You can incarnate as birds, animals or humans or other forms as per your karma.
+You can incarnate as birds, animals, or humans, or other forms as per your karma.

-Interesting Facts about Reincarnation in Hinduism
+Interesting Reincarnation Facts in Hinduism

 To know how reincarnation actually happens, you need to know these seven interesting facts about reincarnation in Hinduism